PROPRIETARY TECHNOLOGY

 CrystalQ™ Precision Pulse Technology

 Powering reliable Nd:YAG pulse delivery for ophthalmic photodisruption.
-Proven stability.
-Consistent performance.
-Trusted for decades.

 The Science Behind CrystalQ™